 Firstly, teachers are advised to encourage their students to read and write, motivating them by clarifying what they could ultimately take away from being a skilled reader.
-If you as a teacher are able to convey your passion for reading, then your pupils are more likely to approach reading with positivity and enthusiasm.
+If you are an English tutor London or elsewhere n the UK and are able to convey your passion for reading, then your pupils are more likely to approach reading with positivity and enthusiasm.

 An important stage in the process is to help learners prepare to read.
 This means introducing them to a variety of strategies to be aware of and to apply before and while they read texts.
 It is also extremely important to change their attitude towards reading – the reason that we read has a big effect on how we read.

 Reading is often taught alongside writing, as the two skills are very closely linked for obvious reasons.
 Getting learners to face writing tasks and learn how to follow processes (like first of all writing drafts) can change the way they think about how they read and write, while helping them to improve their comprehension of written communication.